 Is HVAC a Hard Career?

-While HVAC can be physically difficult, it can also be very satisfying.
+While HVAC can be physically challenging, it can also be very satisfying.
 As a technician you’ll be required to be able to:

 - Work evenings, weekends and overtime during peak days.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
-You have to have a certain skill set, extensive instruction and ongoing certification.
+One of the most common misconceptions about HVAC is that it’s a blue-collar position.
+You have to have a certain skill set, specialized training and ongoing qualifications.

 It’s a great career possibility if you want to: